AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure security settings/ModifyWhiteIps.md

 ## RequestBody

-The following parameters must be entered in RequestBody to specify the whitelist information.
+The following parameters must be specified in the RequestBody to specify the whitelist information.

 |Parameter